nabaxo/janq/README.md

-# Goake - Quake-Style Terminal Manager for KDE Wayland
+# Rustake - Quake-Style Terminal Manager for KDE Wayland

-A standalone Go tool to manage a terminal window (like WezTerm) as a quake-style dropdown terminal on KDE Plasma Wayland.
+A standalone Rust tool to manage a terminal window (like WezTerm) as a quake-style dropdown terminal on KDE Plasma Wayland.
+Rewritten from Goake (Go) to Rust for better performance and safety.

 ## Features

 - **Dropdown Animations**: Smooth sliding toggle with configurable easing and duration
 - **Opacity Animation**: Optional fade in/out effect with adjustable timing
 - **Multi-Monitor Support**: Follows mouse cursor across displays with smooth transitions
-- **Configurable**: Managed via `.goake.toml`
+- **Configurable**: Managed via `.rustake.toml`
 - **Lightweight**: Zero-runtime dependencies other than D-Bus and KWin
-- **Pure Go**: No CGO, no GTK, no heavy dependencies
+- **Pure Rust**: Blazing fast, safe, and efficient
-- **Smart Start**: Running `goake` starts the daemon or toggles the window automatically
+- **Smart Start**: Running `rustake` starts the daemon or toggles the window automatically
 - **Interruptible Animations**: Toggle mid-animation for instant reversal
 - **Auto-Respawn**: Automatically restarts the terminal if closed while daemon is running
 - **Hot-Reloading**: Config changes are applied instantly in real-time